experience on our website. If you continue, we'll assume that you are happy to receive

 About the scheme

-The Advanced Apprenticeship Scheme at Network Rail is open to anyone who will be aged 18 by 1 October 2016.
-There’s no upper age limit.
-To apply you’ll need at least four A*-C GCSEs (IGCSE’s accepted) or four Scottish Standard 1-3 or equivalent.
+The Advanced Apprenticeship Scheme is open to anyone who will be aged 18 by 1 April 2017.
+There is no upper age limit.
+To apply you’ll need at least four A*-C GCSE’s (IGCSE’s accepted) or four Scottish Standard 1-3 or equivalent.
 These must include English, Maths and Science or Engineering.
-We’re happy for you to apply while you’re still sitting your exams as long as you’ll have your results before the start of the scheme.
+We’re happy for you to apply while you are still sitting your exams as long as you will have your results before the start of the scheme.
 There are also some medical and physical fitness requirements to ensure safety on the track.
+We strongly recommend that you read the below information on the various steps of the process before starting your application, to give yourself the best chance of succeeding.

 These are outdoor roles that require a good level of physical fitness.
 We also have very rigorous safety standards for people who work on or near the track.
 We need to know if you have a medical condition or are taking medication that may cause any of the following: